Skip to main content

 • The National Institute of Senior Centers (NISC): The National Institute of Senior Centers (NISC) is the largest national membership organization dedicated to serving senior center professionals.
 Free to join, NISC supports senior centers with best practices and innovations in programming, as well and networking and training opportunities.
 NISC is setting the standard for the future of senior centers by promoting cutting-edge research, promising practices, professional development, and advocacy.
 NISC also offers the nation’s only National Senior Center Standards of Excellence Program

-• Modernizing Senior Centers Resource Center: Through a cooperative agreement with the U.S. Administration for Community Living (ACL), NCOA has established a national Modernizing Senior Centers Resource Center to provide leadership, training, technical assistance, and a clearinghouse of innovative programs and strategies.
+• Modernizing Senior Centers Resource Center: Through a 2021-2024 cooperative agreement with the U.S. Administration for Community Living (ACL), NCOA established a national Modernizing Senior Centers Resource Center to provide leadership, training, technical assistance, and a clearinghouse of innovative programs and strategies.

 Explore our resources below and help NCOA ensure senior centers have the capacity, tools, and support needed to meet the current and future needs of diverse older adults across the U.S.